- Shippo vs ShipStation : What Are the Differences? - June 16, 2022

-Some people might not have the capacity to create anything too extravagant, coded from scratch, and that’s OK – MailChimp has plenty of email templates for you to just insert your own copy and images.
+Some people might not have the capacity to create anything too extravagant, coded from scratch, and that’s OK – MailChimp offers plenty of email templates and form templates for you to just insert your own copy and images.
 The drag and drop feature makes it easy to drop content blocks and photos, ideal for less technical marketers!

 Their own database of queries is actually pretty comprehensive, with a lot of solid advice for email marketing best practices in general, that you can take with you to any other email marketing platform, stuff like data protection advice and the like.

 Of all the various email marketing platforms I’ve looked at over years, more than any of them, GetResponse seems like one that’s pushing itself to be more of a CRM marketing software than strictly email marketing campaigns.